davidegallesi/davidegallesi.github.io/README.md

-Note a margine di una vita.
+Note a margine della vita.